proudfeet/magentoclientdoc/README.md

 ##Static Blocks

-To update any given blocks in the Content Management System (CMS), head to your base url (Demac staging = `yoursite.demacmedia.com`), followed by `/dmadmin.
-Once here`, enter the appropriate credentials.
+To update any given blocks in the Content Management System (CMS), head to your base url (staging = `yoursite.localhost.com`), followed by `/dmadmin`.
+Once here, enter the appropriate credentials.
 From here, navigate to CMS (located in the top navigation bar) -> Static blocks.